tarwn/lessthandot-hugo/blogs/content/posts/2014-08-01-client-side-vs-server-side-validation-in-web-applications.md

   * No &#8211; It prevents bad values when accessed in [frames][4]
   * No &#8211; It prevents bad values when data is altered via a [Man-in-the-middle attack][5]

-When we&#8217;re working in authenticated areas, the risk for some of these is reduced, but reduced is not the same as robust.
+When we're working in authenticated areas, the risk for some of these is reduced, but reduced is not the same as robust.

 ## Server-Side